We'll begin impeachment proceedings against Akufo-Addo in the coming days – Minority MPs

 The Minority in Parliament has declared its intention to launch impeachment proceedings against President Nana Addo Dankwa Akufo-Addo, citing his refusal to endorse the anti-LGBTQ+ bill.

-Dr. Cassiel Ato Forson, the Minority Leader criticised the recent directive from the Secretary to the President, labeling it as unwarranted and unacceptable.
+Dr. Cassiel Ato Forson, the Minority Leader criticized the recent directive from the Secretary to the President, labeling it as unwarranted and unacceptable.

-During a session in Parliament on Thursday, March 21, Ato Forson emphasised the Minority's dedication to upholding the nation's constitution and rejecting any attempts to undermine it.
+During a session in Parliament on Thursday, March 21, Ato Forson emphasized the Minority's dedication to upholding the nation's constitution and rejecting any attempts to undermine it.

 "We stand with the Speaker of Parliament in this.
 Let the President of Ghana and his government be aware that where this country is going is strange under his watch and the NDC Minority will not countenance it," stated Ato Forson.